 Everyone wants to have a healthy smile with teeth free from decay and gum disease.
 But everyone also wants to have a beautiful smile.
-Dr. Rasmussen uses her general dentistry background to keep your mouth healthy, and she combines her extra training in cosmetic dentistry to give her patients a beautiful, perfect smile.
+Dr. Rasmussen and Dr. del Cueto use their general dentistry background to keep your mouth healthy, combining their extra training in cosmetic dentistry to give their patients beautiful, perfect smiles.

 Cosmetic Dentistry Services:

-Cosmetic dentistry is a sideline or specialty within general dentistry that focuses on the aesthetic aspects of the patient’s smile, rather than the functional aspects.
-Cosmetic dentistry and general dentistry can have the same goal, for instance when a dental implant is used to replace a damaged tooth.
+Cosmetic dentistry is a sideline or specialty within general dentistry that focuses on the aesthetic aspects of the patient’s smile rather than the functional aspects.
+Cosmetic dentistry and general dentistry can have the same goal, for instance, when a dental implant is used to replace a damaged tooth.
 But usually, cosmetic dentistry has the goal of giving you a dazzling smile without addressing issues such as gum disease, decay, or other functional problems.
-Dr. Rasmussen uses cosmetic dentistry to improve patients’ tooth shape, position, whiteness, alignment, and overall appearance.
+Dr. Rasmussen and Dr. del Cueto use cosmetic dentistry to improve patients’ tooth shape, position, whiteness, alignment, and overall appearance.

 You can have a healthy smile that isn’t necessary a perfectly beautiful smile.
 Maybe you have some stained teeth from a reaction to tetracycline when you were a kid.
 Maybe you have a tooth that is healthy but is misshapen in some way.
 Maybe you have a gap between a couple of teeth.

-Whatever the flaws with your smile, Dr. Rasmussen can use her cosmetic dentistry treatments to fix them aesthetically.
-These are common cosmetic issues that she could address:
+Whatever the flaws with your smile, Drs.
+Rasmussen and del Cueto can use their cosmetic dentistry treatments to fix them aesthetically.
+These are common cosmetic issues that they could address:

 - Closing gaps between teeth